-Food Stamp Allotment
+Food Support Allotment

-Food stamps are used to purchase food and food products, excluding alcohol, tobacco, and pet food, in approved stores.
-Individuals over 60 (and their spouses), blind and disabled persons, and homeless individuals can also use food stamps to purchase meals in authorized restaurants.
-In addition, food stamps can be used to purchase hot foods or hot food products through nonprofit meal delivery services, at communal dining facilities, and at institutions serving meals to drug addicts, alcoholics, and battered women and children.
+Food support is used to purchase food and food products, excluding alcohol, tobacco, and pet food, in approved stores.
+Individuals over 60 (and their spouses), blind and disabled persons, and homeless individuals can also use food support to purchase meals in authorized restaurants.
+In addition, food support can be used to purchase hot foods or hot food products through nonprofit meal delivery services, at communal dining facilities, and at institutions serving meals to drug addicts, alcoholics, and battered women and children.

-Food Stamp households receive a certified allotment based on the calculation of their monthly net income.
-Food stamp households receive a certified allotment based on the calculation of their monthly net income.
-Each household's allotment is based on the "Thrifty Food Plan"-a plan developed by the U.S. Department of Agriculture which estimates the minimum amount of food a household needs to maintain an adequate diet.
-Food stamp benefits are issued on a monthly basis.
+Food support households receive a certified allotment based on the calculation of their monthly net income.
+Food support households receive a certified allotment based on the calculation of their monthly net income.
+Each household's allotment is based on the "Thrifty Food Plan"-a plan developed by the U.S. Department of Agriculture that estimates the minimum amount of food a household needs to maintain an adequate diet.
+Food support benefits are issued on a monthly basis.110

-Maximum monthly food stamp allotments are set annually by the federal government and vary by household size.
-The maximum allotments effective October 1, 2003, are shown below.
+Maximum monthly food support allotments are set annually by the federal government and vary by household size.
+Effective April 1, 2009, there was a 13.6 percent increase to the maximum food support benefit level as part of the federal American Recovery and Reinvestment Act.
+There were no changes to the gross or net income limits for the food support program.
+The maximum allotments effective April 1, 2009, are shown below.

 Household Size Maximum Allotment

-1 \$141
+1 \$200

-2 259
+2 367

-3 371
+3 526

-4 471
+4 668

-5 560
+5 793

-6 672
+6 952

-7 743
+7 1,052

-8 849
+8 1,202

-Each additional member \$106
+Each additional

+member 150

-&lt;sup>77 The Food Stamp Act of 1977 eliminated an original requirement that eligible households pay cash for the food stamps.
+110 The Food Stamp Act of 1977 eliminated an original requirement that eligible households pay cash for the food stamps.